The storage of hazardous and flammable/combustible materials is subject to municipal and provincial controls.

-A municipality may also adopt a bylaw prohibiting, regulating or controlling the storage locations of flammable/combustible liquids in or about buildings, or classes of buildings or improvements per clause 8(1)(b) of The Municipalities Act or clause 100.1(3)(a) of The Northern Municipalities Act.
+A municipality may also adopt a bylaw prohibiting, regulating or controlling the storage locations of flammable/combustible liquids in or about buildings, or classes of buildings or improvements per clause 8(1)(b) of The Municipalities Act or clause 100.1(3)(a) of The Northern Municipalities Act, 2010.

 The Ministry of Environment has regulations governing how fuel tanks must be installed and how fuel must be stored or dispensed.
-Saskatchewan Environment has information about its requirements on its website, link below.
+Saskatchewan Environment has information about its requirements on its website under Petroleum Product Waste.

 The Fire Safety Act and regulations adopt the National Fire Code for regulating the storage, handling and dispensing of flammable/combustible materials in Saskatchewan.
 Municipalities shall administer and enforce this Act within their jurisdiction, as stated in clause 15(1).

 Persons wanting to install fuel facilities should first contact the municipality before engaging the services of a professional or licensed installer to design the site and to prepare plans.
 The plans should detail all works and show how the installation and operation of fuel dispensing will comply with fire, environmental and other safety regulations.
 The plans should be submitted for review to the municipality to ensure compliance with fire safety legislation and regulations.
-If the municipality requires assistance in conducting a plan review and site inspection, they can obtain the services of a professional consultant or contact Emergency Management and Fire Safety (EMFS) for assistance.
+If the municipality requires assistance in conducting a plan review and site inspection, they can obtain the services of a professional consultant or contact Saskatchewan Public Safety Agency (SPSA) for assistance.